By

 Looking to storm onto the Canadian market with a new and larger set

-equal to or lower then other high end credit cards in Canada.
-The card
+at a cost equal to or lower then other high end credit cards in Canada.

-features a good earning ratio and provides the ability to book reward
+The card features a good earning ratio and provides the ability to book

-like no supplementary card fees, and this card is ready to set a new
+like no fees for adding authorized users, and this card is ready to

-standard in the Canadian Travel credit card market.
-For those who do
+set a new standard in the Canadian Travel credit card market.
+For those

-not need all the features and benefits of this card, Capital One is
+who do not need all the features and benefits of this card, Capital

 Costs

-cards are free which puts this card ahead of almost all of the Infinite/Platinum/Gold
+puts this card ahead of almost all of the Infinite/Platinum/Gold travel

-travel credit card offerings from other banks.
-The interest rate on
+credit card offerings from other banks.
+The interest rate on the card

-the card is 19.8% placing it right in the middle of the pack of competitors.
+is Prime + 16.8% placing it right in the middle of the pack of competitors.
+Please Note: A requirement of this card is a minimum personal income

-puts the card ahead of all other travel point credit cards except Capital
+earning ratio puts the card ahead of all other travel point credit cards.

 The card features a nice 10,000 mile bonus for each year you renew the

 card.
-Effectively, this card gives you $450 back in your first year
+Effectively, this card gives you up to $450 back in your first

-of card membership.
-Only a few other cards in the Canadian market offer
+year of card membership.
+Only a few other cards in the Canadian market

-renewal bonuses and they come in at 2,500 to 3,000 miles depending on
+offer renewal bonuses and they come in at 2,500 to 3,000 miles depending

-the card placing this card well ahead of that..
+on the card placing this card well ahead of that.

 Redeeming